 Despite the challenges, Nepal is generally a safe country to visit.
 The government has taken various measures to ensure the safety and security of tourists.
 The country has a low crime rate, and most crimes are petty and non-violent.
 However, it’s still essential to take necessary precautions to ensure your safety.

-Here are some tips to help you stay safe in Nepal: (See Also: Is It Safe To Visit Johannesburg?
-Unveiled)
+Here are some tips to help you stay safe in Nepal: (See Also: Is Russia Safe to Visit Right Now?
+Traveler’s Guide)

 - Be aware of your surroundings and keep an eye on your belongings.